skdubg/openwrt-fritz7490/README.md

    - Firmware images will be available as workflow artifacts
    - Both Lantiq and WASP images are built and integrated automatically

+### Required Firmware Files

+**⚠️ Legal Notice**: Due to licensing restrictions, proprietary firmware files cannot be distributed in this repository.

+You need the following firmware files:
+- `ath9k-eeprom-ahb-18100000.wmac.bin` - WiFi calibration data (Extract from running Lantiq)
+- `cal-pci-0000:00:00.0.bin` - WiFi calibration data (Extract from running Lantiq)

 ## Extracting Required Firmware Files

-### Overview

-The Fritz!Box 7490 requires several proprietary firmware files for full functionality:

-1. **WiFi Calibration Data** - Device-specific calibration files for 2.4GHz and 5GHz radios

-WiFi calibration data is **device-specific** and must be extracted from a running Lantiq OpenWrt system on your Fritz!Box 7490.

-#### Step 1: Build and Flash Initial Lantiq Image
+### Step 1: Build and Flash Initial Lantiq Image

-First, build and flash the Initial Lantiq image **without** WiFi support (WASP not yet configured).
+Build and flash the Initial Lantiq image **without** WiFi support (WASP not yet configured).
 This initial image allows you to extract the calibration data.

-#### Step 2: Boot and Extract Calibration Files
+### Step 2: Boot and Extract Calibration Files

-After flashing and booting into the Lantiq OpenWrt:
+After flashing and booting into the Initial Lantiq Image:

 ```bash
 # Connect to the device (default IP: 192.168.1.1)